lukpacho/DataEngineeringZoomcamp/M01_Homework/README.md

 For the passengers picked up in October 2019 in the zone named "East Harlem North" which was the drop off zone that had the largest tip?

 ### Answer.
-The answer is JFK Airport, maximum tip was 87.3
+The answer is JFK Airport, maximum tip was 87.3.
+However, my SQL query could've been much simpler.

 ```sql
 SELECT